Albert A. Bühlmann

-Professor Albert Alois Bühlmann (16 May 1923 – 16 March 1994) was a Swiss physician who was principally responsible for a number of important contributions to decompression science at the Laboratory of Hyperbaric Physiology at the University Hospital in Zürich, Switzerland.
+Albert Alois Bühlmann (16 May 1923 – 16 March 1994) was a Swiss physician who was principally responsible for a number of important contributions to decompression science at the Laboratory of Hyperbaric Physiology at the University Hospital in Zürich, Switzerland.
 His impact on diving ranged from complex commercial and military diving to the occasional recreational diver.
 He is held in high regard for his professional ethics and attention to his research subjects.

 Background

 After completing his education at the University of Zürich, Bühlmann specialized in pathophysiology of the respiratory and circulatory systems.
 He was particularly interested in respiratory physiology at high altitudes and high pressure environments.